POP+ supports and leads real, purposeful and lasting change in Plymouth.

 - Caroline Blackler is helping us capture and tell our stories

-- Susan Moores is part of our POP ideas team and helped develop our membership offer
+- Susan Moores is delivering as part of the POP ideas team

 - Paul Read is delivering as part of the POP ideas team